dbaarda/librsync-tests/RESULTS.rst

   unrelated to the new RabinKarp rollsum algorithm.

 * S1 - Args `-S -1`.
 Like defaults except enabling the new `-1` minimum safe-ish
   strongsum option.
+These are shown on some graphs as if they were a different version with default args, so you can see what effect it has.

 * b1024S1 - Args `-b 1024 -S -1`.
 Like b1024S8 except enabling the new `-1`
   minimum safe-ish strongsum option.
+These are also shown on some graphs like a different version.

 Versions
 --------